 Wellbeing Awards for Schools

 At South Borough, we promote positive mental health and emotional wellbeing.
 Prioritising the wellbeing of children and staff ensures that excellent teaching and learning can take place and that the school is a community where everyone feels able to achieve.
-We are excited to announce that South Borough has signed up to the Wellbeing Award for Schools, administered by Award Place in partnership with the National Children’s Bureau.
-We hope to achieve this award by the end of next academic year.
+We are excited to announce that South Borough has been awarded the Wellbeing Award for Schools, administered by Award Place in partnership with the National Children’s Bureau.
+We are very proud of the efforts of our whole school community in earning this prestigious award.

 About the Wellbeing Award